Strange Adventures in Infinite Space

-Strange Adventures In Infinite Space is a roguelike video game created by the indie developer Digital Eel and released for Windows and Mac on March 15, 2002 by boardgame developer-publisher, Cheapass Games.
+Strange Adventures In Infinite Space is a roguelike video game created by the indie developer Digital Eel and released for Windows and Mac on March 15, 2002, by boardgame developer-publisher, Cheapass Games.
 Releases for Pocket PC and Palm by British developer-publisher Astraware followed.
 In 2020, the game was updated to run on current computer operating systems of the day.
 It remains free to download and share.

 Strange Adventures is considered one of the first rogue-lite games, a hybrid of roguelikes and other types of games.

 Gameplay

 In Strange Adventures In Infinite Space the game players explore a "plausibly implausible" fictional region of the Milky Way galaxy called The Purple Void.

-The game is non-linear, with turn-based movement and real-time combat.
+In each play session, players embark on a 10-year mission aboard a starship, visiting various stars that trigger a variety of dynamic, pre-designed events.
+Events do not follow a linear sequence, while travelling between stars involves turn-based movement.
+Each star provides an opportunity to encounter alien species, discover valuable artifacts, recruit mercenaries, or even collect exotic lifeforms.
+The aliens are diverse and include inscrutable artificial intelligences, uplifted animals, and strange plant-based beings, often inspired by the works of famous science fiction authors such as Isaac Asimov, Arthur C. Clarke, and Roger Zelazny.
+These encounters offer players choices that can lead to peaceful interactions, trade, or combat, though conflict is always optional.
+Players may also face obstacles such as falling into black holes or encountering space whales, adding an unpredictable layer to each journey.

+The game’s modular narrative structure ensures that every playthrough is unique, with new events, discoveries, and challenges emerging based on the stars and species players encounter.
+Combat is a simple real-time sequence, but can usually be avoided.
+As players explore, they can upgrade their ship, making each session feel like an episodic adventure in a vast, ever-changing universe.
+Ultimately, the goal is to return to the homeworld at the end of the mission, but how players choose to interact with the galaxy and what they bring back will shape the story they’ve experienced.

 Strange Adventures In Infinite Space sets itself up differently each time it is played.
 Stars, black holes, planets, nebulae, artifacts, alien patrols, gadgets, lifeforms and dozens of events and encounters are randomized for each game session.
 Unlike conventional roguelikes, Strange Adventures In Infinite Space features graphics, music and sound, and game sessions typically last from 3 to 20 minutes, hence the game's tagline "Explore the galaxy in 20 minutes or less!"

 Development

-Strange Adventures In Infinite Space was created by Digital Eel, a studio that included Richard Carlson, Iikka Keranen, and Bill Sears (creating under the name Phosphorous).
-The team had previously made a game called Plasmaworm, after abandoning six months of work on 4X space game.
-As they began work on Strange Adventures In Infinite Space, they wanted to make roguelike game with a randomized world, similar to board games such as Source of the Nile, Tales of the Arabian Nights, and Voyage of the BSM Pandora.
-The studio realized they could re-use some of the assets from their previously abandoned space game, with the goal of creating a space opera experience that could be completed in less than 20 minutes.
-In addition to inspiration from board games, the studio was inspired Star Trek creator Gene Roddenbury, and Star Control creators Fred Ford and Paul Reiche III.

-With game mechanics and graphics from their old project, the team quickly established the style of the game's ships, combat, and interface.
-Designer Iikka Keranen was keen to minimize the number of clicks required to complete any action, and the team decided to hide most numbers to keep players immersed in the fictional experience.
-The team also strived to create a consistent science-fiction universe, with environments, abilities, and technologies based on current scientific theories.
-Bill Sears was given freedom to create the game's graphics, and its humor and mystery led the game's fiction to follow the artwork.